levimccormick/FreeQuest/core-rulebooks/players.md

 ### Buff/Debuff

 **Burning Rage**
 Any hero gains Attack +2, Defense -2 and does not die when reduced to zero health.
 This spell lasts until they can no longer see any monsters.
-If the hero's health is at zero at the end of this spell, they will die.
+If the hero's health is at zero at the end of this spell, they die.

 ### Movement

 # Enchanted Items

-[Here or separate?]
+Through their adventures, the heroes may discover special or enchanted equipment.
+The referee with provide more info when discovered.

 # Dying Heroes